bjmnbraun/soxbeep/README.md

-emits a beep using sox
+Emits a beep.

+Tries to use sox for an audible beep.
+If sox is not available, emits a terminal beep (which is often non audible.)

 ## Prerequisites

- - sox (sox.sourceforge.net)
+ - sox (sox.sourceforge.net) (optional)

 ## Installing